Southern Journey: Build-up

-In 1958, Lomax had returned to America after a decade recording the traditional music of Britain, Ireland, Spain, and Italy; producing radio and television series for the BBC; and compiling the eighteen-volume “World Library of Folk and Primitive Music” for Columbia Records.
+In 1958, Lomax had returned to America after a decade recording the traditional music of Britain, Ireland, Spain, and Italy; producing radio and television series for the BBC; and compiling the eighteen-volume World Library of Folk and Primitive Music for Columbia Records.
 His voluntary exile had been in no small part prompted by the inception of the McCarthy witch hunts, which had a particular hunger for Lomax’s folk-music peers.

 On his return to New York City following the death of McCarthy in 1957, he found an urban folk revival in full bloom.
-Crowds of young banjo players, guitarists, fiddlers, and fans were gathering in Washington Square Park to pick and sing traditional songs and tunes, many of which Lomax had recorded years earlier from the likes of Lead Belly, Woody Guthrie, Hobart Smith, and Texas Gladden.
-The revival was to some extent driven by access to these earlier recordings at Izzy Young’s Folklore Center on MacDougal Street, where they had access to hundreds of songs in albums, books (among them Lomax’s American Ballads and Folk Songs and Our Singing Country), and burgeoning folk-music magazines like “Sing Out!”.
+Crowds of young banjo players, guitarists, fiddlers, and fans were gathering in Washington Square Park to pick and sing traditional songs and tunes, many of which Lomax had recorded years earlier from musicians such as Lead Belly, Woody Guthrie, Hobart Smith, and Texas Gladden.
+The revival was to some extent driven by access to these earlier recordings at Izzy Young's Folklore Center on MacDougal Street, where they had access to hundreds of songs in albums, books (among them Lomax's American Ballads and Folk Songs and Our Singing Country), and burgeoning folk-music magazines such as Sing Out!.
 Lomax himself was somewhat sceptical about the burgeoning scene he encountered, and on some level it proved to be the catalyst for the Southern Journey collecting trips.
 He commented 40 years later:

-Alan Lomax began making arrangements for a field recording trip throughout the American South using a prototype Ampex 600 Series stereo recorder.
+Lomax began making arrangements for a field recording trip throughout the American South using a prototype Ampex 600 Series stereo recorder.
 He secured support from Ahmet Ertegun and Nesuhi Ertegun, of Atlantic Records.
 Lomax was accompanied by the young British folksinger Shirley Collins, whom he had met in London several years earlier.
 They had begun a relationship before Lomax moved back to New York, and with the trip impending, he invited her to accompany him to act as his assistant.
 They left New York City in a Buick Roadmaster in late August 1959.

 The Southern Journey

-Recording started on August 24th in Bluefield Virginia, where the pair recorded an old subject of Lomax's, the banjo virtuoso and multi-instrumentalist Hobart Smith.
-For the next two months the pair traveled through Virginia, Kentucky, Tennessee, Alabama, Mississippi, Arkansas, Georgia, and North Carolina, making over seventy hours of recordings.
-The project was shorter than every other major recording trip of Lomax’s career, but it is among the crowning achievements of his legacy.
-It marked the first-ever stereo recordings made of American traditional music in the field, at last doing justice to the sonic complexity of the Georgia Sea Island ring shouts, the many-voiced work songs of the Southern prison farms, and the thunderous hymnody of the Sacred Harp.
-But perhaps its greatest achievement was the discovery of farmer and bluesman 'Mississippi' Fred McDowell.
+Recording started on August 24 in Bluefield, Virginia, where the pair recorded an old subject of Lomax's, the banjo virtuoso and multi-instrumentalist Hobart Smith.
+For the next two months the pair traveled through Virginia, Kentucky, Tennessee, Alabama, Mississippi, Arkansas, Georgia, and North Carolina, making over 70 hours of recordings.
+The project was shorter than every other major recording trip of Lomax's career.
+It marked the first stereo recordings made of American traditional music in the field, at last doing justice to the sonic complexity of the Georgia Sea Island ring shouts, the many-voiced work songs of the Southern prison farms, and the thunderous hymnody of the Sacred Harp.
+But perhaps its greatest achievement was the discovery of farmer and bluesman Mississippi Fred McDowell.